What is fraud?

 The offence of fraud carries a maximum penalty of two years imprisonment in the local court and a maximum penalty of ten years imprisonment in the district court, depending on the seriousness of the offence.

 How we can help you

 Our Criminal Law team has the knowledge and expertise to assist you in responding to fraud claims.
-There are a number of options available which is why It is important to gain independent legal advice before you attend court.
+There are several options available which is why it is important to gain independent legal advice before you attend court.